Nishkalkashyap/obd-utils/README.md

 # OBD Utils

 The aim of this library is to provide utility methods to make it easier to work with the OBD-II protocol.
+This library only provides the interface/helper functions to make it easier to work with the protocol, and **does NOT** provides any bindings/transport to communicate with the underlying hardware.

+A large part of the implementation is borrowed from EricSmekens's [node-bluetooth-obd](https://github.com/EricSmekens/node-bluetooth-obd) project.

 ## CLI Usage: